LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

 The parameter row is used to pass the data from each row of our GeoDataFrame into our function and then the other paramaters are used for passing other necessary information for using our function.

-- Before using our function and calculating the distances between Helsinki and centroids, we need to get the Shapely point geometry from the re-projected Helsinki center point.
+- Before using our function and calculating the distances between Tartu and centroids, we need to get the Shapely point geometry from the re-projected Tartu center point.
 We can use the ``get()`` function to retrieve a value from specific index (here index 0).

 .. ipython:: python